 The Quad partnership among the United States, India, Australia and Japan is committed to defending democracy and advancing prosperity in the Indo-Pacific region.

-President Biden participated in the Quad’s first leaders meeting on March 12, along with his counterparts: Prime Minister Yoshihide Suga of Japan, Prime Minister Narendra Modi of India and Prime Minister Scott Morrison of Australia.
+President Biden participated in the Quad’s first leaders meeting on March 12, 2021, along with his counterparts: then-Prime Minister Yoshihide Suga of Japan, Prime Minister Narendra Modi of India and Prime Minister Scott Morrison of Australia.

-Biden will host a Quad Leaders’ Summit at the White House on September 24.
+Biden hosted the first in-person Quad Leaders’ Summit at the White House on September 24, 2021.

 “The Biden-Harris Administration has made elevating the Quad a priority,” White House press secretary Jen Psaki said.
 “Hosting the leaders of the Quad demonstrates the Biden-Harris Administration’s priority of engaging in the Indo-Pacific, including through new multilateral configurations to meet the challenges of the 21st century.”